StephenOTT/GitHub-Analytics/README.md

 - [ ] refactor analyze methods names and structure
 - [ ] refactor methods into multifile MVC part of sinatra conversion
 - [ ] Build Dashboard that is equiv of the Github Survivor app (https://github.com/99designs/githubsurvivor)
+- [ ] PRIORITY: Develop Temp glue code for proper timezone query and output.
+Because of Mongos lack of timeline support at the query level for the Aggregation framework.